-Budget Cycle 7 Provides an overview of the various stages in the development of agency budgets during a fiscal year.

-Strateg Describes the concept of an agency mission and strategic plan, including the formulation 9 of goals, objectives, strategies, outcome measures, and output measures, and the relationship between agency performance and the budget.
-Budget Preparation Details the "nuts and bolts" of putting together a budget for submission to the Division of the Budget and the Legislative Research Department, including the types of budget forms required and the manner in which budgetary information should be presented.
-21 Budget Mechanics 57 5 The dynamic interaction of elements making up funds and accounts within and across fiscal years, including the interface between appropriation bills, budget fund status forms, and the accounting system.
-Inform nation Technology Project Plans 51 Explains the details to request authority for Information Technology Projects.
-Capital Improvements 55 Describes the process of developing a capital improvement budget, including information on assembling a five-year capital improvement plan and the manner in which capital improvement information is presented.
-Govern nor's Budget Amendments 75 Describes the procedure for requesting a Governor's budget amendment during the legislative session.
-State F inance Council 77 Describes the procedure for requesting State Finance Council action for matters that arise when the Legislature is not in session and cannot wait until the next session.
-Executi ive Directives 79 Lists the situations in which gubernatorial orders are necessary to implement certain personnel and fiscal actions.
-Glossaı ry 31 Includes the definitions of many commonly used budget terms.
-Append lix-Budget Cost Indices): Contains a comprehensive list of the cost indices to be used in estimating various operating costs, including fringe benefits, travel rates, and capital outlay.
+Budget (Cycle Provides an overview of the various stages in the development of agency budgets during a fiscal year.
+Strategi c Planning ] Describes the concept of an agency mission and strategic plan, including the formulation of goals, objectives, strategies, outcome measures, and output measures, and the relationship between agency performance and the budget. ] Preparation Mechanics f The dynamic interaction of elements making up funds and accounts within and across fiscal years, including the interface between appropriation bills, budget fund status forms, and the accounting system.
+Informa ation Technology Project Plans6 I Explains the details to request authority for Information Technology Projects. - I i Improvements I Describes the procedure for requesting a Governor's budget amendment during the legislative session.
+1 Describes the procedure for requesting State Finance Council action for matters that arise when the Legislature is not in session and cannot wait until the next session.
+Executiv ve Directives I Lists the situations in which gubernatorial orders are necessary to implement certain personnel and fiscal actions.
+Glossary y8 Includes the definitions of many commonly used budget terms.
+Appendi ix-Budget Cost Indices99 (Contains a comprehensive list of the cost indices to be used in estimating various operating costs, including fringe benefits, travel rates, and capital outlay.